seL4/docs/Developing/Building/Using.md

 <!--excerpt-->

 This page contains documentation for how to interact with and build a project that is using this build system.
-If you are developing a project then should read the [incorporating the build system](/Developing/Building/Incorporating) section.
+For new project development, see [incorporating the build system](/Developing/Building/Incorporating).

 <!--excerpt-->

 #### Basic build initialisation